PRodriguez19/MMG3320-5320/docs/ch13/22_rnaseq_dataset.md

   + To test how LPS stimulation affects each genotype
   + Whether the response to LPS differs between genotype

-### The figures we will create will be:

-  + Figure 2, panel H: LPS treated (PWD vs B6) Volcano Plot
-  + Figure 5, panel B: PCA of the three strains used in this experiment

-## Getting Started: Monday, April 7th
+# Getting Started: Monday, April 7th

 Copy this folder into your home directory: